igneel777/atlys-scraper/README.md

   ```
 </details>

+Note the Auth token is set as `atlys_test`
+More settings and constants can be found in file app/core/constants.py and app/core/config.py

 # Design Decisions

   1. The EP is designed to simply queue the scraping of the page requested.
 This is done because the scraping could mean a lot of retries and and network calls which will be better suited for background processing.